 Classrooms, Lecture Halls, and Case Rooms

-Classrooms and case rooms in the Lillis Complex were meticulous modeled and designed.
+Classrooms and case rooms in the Lillis Complex were meticulously modeled and designed.
 Arched seating and tiered rows facilitate interaction between instructors and students, ensuring that teachers and easily engage with every student in the room.
 The designs also promote collaborative learning among students.
 Each classroom mirrors the college's emphasis on teamwork and collaborative casework by allowing teams to form efficiently within the lecture space.

 Flexible classroom spaces are also available in the Lillis Complex, accommodating different teaching needs and enabling small-group breakout capabilities.